Who's That Girl (soundtrack): Recognition

 Cash Box editor Kerry Day ranked Who's That Girl as the second-best album of 1987.
-In the Encyclopedia of World Biography (1998), authors explained that in this era, unlike the movie, which was "largely ignored", both the soundtrack and tour enjoyed commercial success.
-Nigel Hunter from Billboard, in a report by the British Phonographic Industry, called it as an "easy winner as the most popular original soundtrack album in 1987" along with Dirty Dancing.
+In the Encyclopedia of World Biography (1998), authors explained that in this era, unlike the movie, both the soundtrack and its accompanied tour achieved commercial success.
+In 1989, Orlando Sentinel discussed successful movie soundtracks from 1930s to that point, where Who's That Girl was included among the examples, highlighting Madonna's participation of four singles.
+In a report from British Phonographic Industry, according to Nigle Hunter from Billboard, the release was called an "easy winner as the most popular original soundtrack album in 1987" on pair with Dirty Dancing.
 Hunter lumped both records among the "new trend for soundtrack albums of mixing new, specially recorded material with older hits".